Mark W. Clark: Fifth Army and service in Italy

-Eisenhower greatly appreciated Clark's contributions.
-Clark, at the age of 46, was promoted to the temporary rank of lieutenant general on 11 November 1942, three days after the Torch landings.
-He was the youngest three-star general in the U.S. Army.
 On 5 January 1943, the United States created its first field army overseas, the Fifth Army, with Clark as its CG, although neither Clark nor Fifth Army saw service in the fighting in North Africa.
 Many officers, most notably Major General George S. Patton Jr., who was both older and senior to Clark, and was then commanding I Armored Corps, came to resent him, believing he had advanced too quickly.
 Patton, in particular, believed Clark was "too damned slick" and believed Clark was much too concerned with himself.

 In the presence of senior commanders Patton and Clark were friendly, although Patton, in his journal, wrote "I think that if you treat a skunk nicely, he will not piss on you—as often", referring to Clark after both he and General Marshall, the Army Chief of Staff, visited Patton's headquarters as the latter explained his plans for the upcoming invasion of Sicily.
 Clark, for his part, claimed he found it difficult to command men who had been his senior, and he proved reluctant to remove those commanders if they failed in battle.
 The Fifth Army's initial mission was preparing to keep a surveillance on Spanish Morocco.

 His permanent rank was upgraded to brigadier general on 1 September 1943.